learn-co-curriculum/phase-0-html-lists-lab/README.md

 `Add cheese on top of bread`, `Cover with second slice of bread`, `Turn over and fry for 2 minutes`.

-## Run the Tests
+After editing your `index.html` file, go back to the browser and refresh the page you opened earlier.
+Your newly added list should look like this:

+1. Spread butter on bread and frying pan
+2. Place bread in frying pan and fry
+3. Add cheese on top of bread
+4. Cover with second slice of bread
+5. Turn over and fry for 2 minutes

 Once you've written an ordered list that displays these 5 steps correctly, run `rspec` to see the tests pass.

 ## Saving Your Work Remotely